AirplaneNiner/Racehorse-Mod/README.md

 ## Issues and comments

+For some reason, the sprint mode can get stuck on.
+If that happens, run /horsesprint toggle to force-toggle it off.

 I am aware of server lag messing the timer up, but I argue that makes things more interesting.
 If I can, I'll try and fix it.

 When reloading the world/server, the spurt speeds and times are recalculated.
 I have been asked not to fix this, so it's a feature now.